rust-lang/rfcs/text/0000-if-not-let.md

 Introduce a new `if !let PAT = EXPR { BODY }` construct (informally called an **if-not-let statement**).

-If the pattern match succeeds, its binding are introduced *into the surrounding scope*.
+If the pattern match succeeds, its bindings are introduced *into the surrounding scope*.
 If it does not succeed, it must diverge (e.g., return or break).
 You can think of if-not-let as a “refutable `let` statement.”